-Following the flood of high-profile sexual harassment lawsuits since 2017 spurred by the #MeToo movement, there has been a dramatic increase in the purchase of employment practices liability insurance (EPLI).
+Following the flood of high-profile sexual harassment lawsuits spurred by the #MeToo movement, there was a dramatic increase in the purchase of employment practices liability insurance (EPLI) since 2017.
 The coverage was developed in 1990, following the rise in employment-related lawsuits that emerged after the passage of the Americans with Disabilities Act of 1990 and the Civil Rights Act of 1991.
 The coverage protects businesses from the financial consequences of various types of employment lawsuits such as sexual harassment, job-related discrimination, hostile work environment, wrongful termination and retaliation.
 Other coverages include invasion of privacy, false imprisonment, breach of contract, emotional distress and wage law violations.
-Sexual harassment lawsuits filed with the U.S. Equal Employment Opportunity Commission (EEOC) alone rose by more than 12 percent from 2016 to 2017.
-In 2017, the EEOC recovered almost $70 million in victim restitution, 47 percent more than the $47.5 million it recovered in 2016.
-Median loss from sexual harassment case verdicts rose from about $136,800 in 2015 to about $221,000 in 2018, according to Advisen and Nationwide.
+The Equal Employment Opportunity Commission reported that 56 percent of the 67,448 charges of workplace discrimination filed cases.
+(Percentages add up to more than 100 percent because some charges allege more than one type of claim).